As human beings, our ability to engage the world through our senses is a mystery and a miracle.

 As a former radio guy, it is a pleasure to work with them to lend sort of a different storytelling voice to the exceptional list of narrators that are currently listed with Dwell.

+2. Do you have something you do before you begin recording to get into a certain mindset?
 Before I begin reading, I practice the text the night before to add a bit of passion and enhance the listening experience, and give the listener a closer, more personal listen.
 I try to read as if the listener were right there experiencing the situation firsthand.

 3. What is the biggest challenge of reading the entire Bible?